AronAP/HelloExpress/README.md

 ## Description ##

-HelloExpress is an online phone store.
+HelloExpress is an online phones store.
 Generally, is my project where I practice writing **JavaScript** code.

 *This project will be further developed.*